rajarshimaitra/rust-nostr/VISION.md

 ```
 {
-  "id": <32-bytes sha256 of the the serialized event data>
+  "id": <32-bytes sha256 of the serialized event data>
   "pubkey": <32-bytes hex-encoded public key of the event creator>,
   "created_at": <unix timestamp in seconds>,
   "kind": <integer>,